Rich-Harris/magic-string/README.md

 String replacement with RegExp or string.
 When using a RegExp, replacer function is also supported.
 Returns `this`.

-### s.replaceAll( regexpOrString, substitution )

-Same as `s.replace`, but replace all matched strings instead of just one.
-If `substitution` is a regex, then it must have the global (`g`) flag set, or a `TypeError` is thrown.
-Matches the behavior of the bultin [`String.property.replaceAll`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replaceAll).

 ```ts
 import MagicString from 'magic-string'